inplaytv/inplaytv/docs/ONE-2-ONE-IMPLEMENTATION.md

 ### All Rounds
 - Opens: When tournament registration opens
-- Closes: Start of Round 1
+- Closes: Start of Round 1 (same as other main competitions)
 - Covers: Rounds 1, 2, 3, 4
 - Entry: £10
+- Note: Must register before Round 1 starts, scores all 4 rounds

 ### Round-Specific (1, 2, 3, 4)
 - Opens: When tournament registration opens